 If there is a mortgage, the solicitor will represent the lender’s interests and ensure that the new owner meets the lender's lending criteria.

-If a new mortgage is being taken out at the same time, the solicitor will usually complete the remortgage legal formalities.
+If a new mortgage is being taken out at the same time, the solicitor will usually complete the remortgage legal formalities in parallel.

-Once the legal documents are completed and signed, the solicitor will register the new interest at HM Land Registry.
+Once all of the legal documents are completed and signed, the solicitor will register the new interest at HM Land Registry (HMLR).

-Do I pay Stamp Duty (SDLT) when transferring equity in a second home?
+Do I pay Stamp Duty Land Tax (SDLT) when transferring equity in a second home?

 When transferring equity held in property or land, Stamp Duty Land Tax (SDLT) is payable on the 'chargeable consideration'.

 When equity in a property or land is transferred from one person to another, chargeable consideration is the amount of debt transferred or taken on (the mortgage) plus the amount of cash being paid for the share of the equity.

 SDLT on the second home equity transfer will also be subject to HMRC's higher rate for additional properties.